fatmaakpunar/fatmaakpunar/README.md

 <br>

-- 🌍 I'm based in İstanbul-Eskişehir
+- 🌍 I'm based in Eskişehir

 - 🔭 I’m currently working on **Data Science and Python**